zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 [Msdiv 102] (#msdiv102) {#msdiv102 .ref .msdiv}

-[APZ 102.4] (#apz102 .4) {#apz102 .4 .ref .apz} "I sang according to pharaise.”
+[APZ 102.4] (#apz102 .4) {#apz102 .4 .ref .apz} "I sang according to pharaise."
 is that I sang according to the singing.
 According to the saying said.
-“Hello The term” (spi ayasma) is the matching of verses.
+"Hello The term" (spi ayasma) is the matching of verses.
 The order of verses This is the case.
-“Hello” is the Favour Word, the Honor Word Honor Affairs This is the word to be considered, hello.
+"Hello" is the Favour Word, the Honor Word Honor Affairs This is the word to be considered, hello.
 'Ayushath Pingiya' is a Theatrean is the name of God.
 Imposition, Conductive, Really.
-“Hello,” said. ' Ready.
-And he said so,” (ii) defied, and imposed, laid, opened, divided, promulted, expressed.
+"Hello," said. ' Ready.
+And he said so," (ii) defied, and imposed, laid, opened, divided, promulted, expressed.
 All Editors No. (iii) Saw it, and said so.
 All editors grieve (here (ii) Should be applied.)
 All doctrines should be applied here (ii).
 A doctrine born in some form, to refine it all
 And he saith so, that he said. ((ii) shall be applied herein.)

-[APZ 102.5] (#apz102 .5) {#apz102 .5 .ref .apz} "Most Discreet chastised”
+[APZ 102.5] (#apz102 .5) {#apz102 .5 .ref .apz} "Most Discreet chastised"
 What is' chastised 'is Ragyamale, malice, what is the feces, the transplanted hatred (3-4) 3.
 The dimension should be used from where it goes.)
 All acronyms are editors Bhabavavi Buddhidu.
 Originally citation was called.
 Like a whale tree Carded.
 Complete demise.
 Buduradhathema, chirmala
 The feces were dropped.
 Separate from all feces.

-[APZ 102.6] (#apz102 .6) {#apz102 .6 .ref .apz} tells the earth "Geary”.
+[APZ 102.6] (#apz102 .6) {#apz102 .6 .ref .apz} tells the earth "Geary".
 A
 The broad was justified by the earth-like prophecy.
-“Medha” istells the promontory.
+"Medha" istells the promontory.
 Any signal is applied to Adda (Mahanidadesi (3-1) 3 Must.)
 It is an Amoik Dhammavichu Samaratsha.
 Trusts This is the same with the promontory.

 [APZ 102.7] (#apz102 .7) {#apz102 .7 .ref .apz} "Separated from the room to the house
-There were two sections of kama as a prophecy called “Came”. also objects Clayshakamai too. ((1) 1 (ii) 2—3 should be applied in Mahanidadesi) The objects are the saws, they are the clayroom saws, the bakal buddha The rooms of objects were fully known by God.
+There were two sections of kama as a prophecy called "Came". also objects Clayshakamai too. ((1) 1 (ii) 2—3 should be applied in Mahanidadesi) The objects are the saws, they are the clayroom saws, the bakal buddha The rooms of objects were fully known by God.
 Cleese kamamayo